al007ex/moomoo-clone/README.md

    ```

 Use `npm run build:dev` while iterating on the client for an auto-rebuilt bundle, or `npm run dev` to run the server in development mode.

-### Configuring CORS

-By default the server accepts requests from `moomoo.al007ex` (and its subdomains) as well as local development hosts such as `localhost`, `127.0.0.1`, and `0.0.0.0`.
-To allow additional origins, set the `CORS_ALLOW_ORIGINS` environment variable to a comma-separated list of origins (e.g. `https://example.com,http://localhost:3000`).
-Use `*` to allow every origin, but only do that when you fully trust the environment in front of the server.

 ## Disclaimer